nickbalestra/playwright-web3-provider/README.md

 dotenv.config();
 ```

 And then you can inizialize the provider as usual withou having to pass configuration to it.
-Each explicit option passed will override the related environment variable value.
+Each explicit option passed to the initialize function will override its related environment variable's value.

 ```ts
 import { test, expect } from "@playwright/test";